-Pianist Randy Weston is almost always noted for his exceptional physical height, but he also stands tall as the author of jazz standards such as “Little Niles, “Hi-Fly,” and numerous other pieces of note.
-His compositional legacy has been built on blues, appealing and percussive melodic figures, waltz times and African rhythms.
+Pianist Randy Weston, who passed away on September 1, 2018 at the age of 92, was almost always noted for his exceptional physical height, but he also stands tall as the author of jazz standards such as “Little Niles, “Hi-Fly,” and numerous other pieces of note.
+His compositional legacy was built on blues, appealing and percussive melodic figures, waltz times and African rhythms.
 “The Randy Weston Songbook” features Weston’s music performed by Booker Ervin, Gigi Gryce and Donald Byrd, Betty Carter, Jon Hendricks, and Weston himself.

 A Diverse Set Of Influences

 Weston came out of the Brooklyn jazz scene of the late 1940s and 50s, influenced by friends and figures such as Max Roach, Coleman Hawkins, and Thelonious Monk.
 His father was from Panama and his mother from Virginia, and they respectively exposed him to West Indian calypso and African-American church music.
 His early musical experiences included playing with Bullmoose Jackson’s R and B band, and he also spent a lot of time taking in the arts culture of the Berkshire Mountains in the 1950s, striking up an influential friendship with jazz critic Marshall Stearns in the process.